 Step 4: Add the Selected Attributes to Account Connector

-- In Demandbase, from the left navigation bar, go to Settings > Demandbase-Wide Settings > Account Connector and click Google Analytics
+In Demandbase, from the left navigation bar, go to Settings > Demandbase-Wide Settings > Account Connector and click Create New Integration.

 - Activating the integration only enables the selected attributes to return data as part of the API call from the Demandbase Tag.
 It does not pass data to GA until the integration setup is complete.